PoCInnovation/Workshops/software/17.gRPC/README.md

 ## :microscope: Step 6 - Adding some tests

-> Well writing code is nice, but without adding some tests ?
+> :bulb: Well writing code is nice, but without adding some tests ?
 Hell no.

 In the `tests/chat.test.ts`, you'll write a test to ensure that the communication between the client and the server works properly.